Work Here?

 1996

 Strata Decision Technology provides financial planning, analytics, and performance management software primarily for the healthcare sector.
 Their main product, StrataJazz, is a platform that assists organizations with budgeting, forecasting, and cost accounting.
-It helps clients make informed financial decisions, improve operational efficiency, and reduce costs, particularly in the challenging financial landscape of healthcare.
-Strata stands out from competitors by focusing specifically on the unique financial needs of hospitals and healthcare systems, leveraging insights from a large user community to enhance their solutions.
+This software helps clients make informed financial decisions, improve operational efficiency, and reduce costs, particularly in the challenging financial landscape of healthcare.
+Strata stands out from competitors by focusing specifically on the unique financial needs of hospitals and healthcare systems, leveraging insights from a large user community to enhance their offerings.
 The company's goal is to support organizations in achieving better financial outcomes, ultimately impacting patient care and sustainability.

 Help us improve and share your feedback!
 Did you find this helpful?